ali-sefidmouy/ImenAriaChallenge/README.md

 Hi!
-This is the simple movie CRUD api to demonstrate my skillset.
+This is a simple movie CRUD api to demonstrate my skillset in the Django world.

 ========================================